realm/realm-dotnet/internals/RealmDotnetNugetBuild.md

 ### Binaries on OS X
 If you are copying binaries from an OS X machine to a separate Windows tree, you will need to get:

+* `NuGet/NuGet.Library` to do the building of the NuGet
+* `Realm.PCL/bin/Release`
 * `Realm.XamarinAndroid/bin/Release`
 * `Realm.XamarinIOS/bin/iPhone/Release`
-* `Realm.PCL/bin/Release`
+* `RealmWeaver/bin/Release`
-* `wrappers/build/Release-*` multiple directories
+* `wrappers/build/Release-android` to get the multiple `libwrappers.so` in subdirs

 Testing the packages
 --------------------
 Set your Xamarin or Visual Studio to use your **local test folder** as a NuGet source.

 Create new projects and use the NuGet Package manager to _add_ just the `Realm.0.72.0.nupkg`.
-It should automatically also add the Fody weaver and Fody in its turn.
+It should automatically also add Fody in its turn.
 They will in ask you to overwrite `FodyWeavers.xml` which you normally allow.

 You should then be able to build and run code using Realm.